argo-marketplace/Project-Template/README.md

 *Copy this spec to start a new argo-marketplace project*

-# Roles
+# Define Roles
 - `SEEKERS`: Usually a public institution that is seeking tech talent to address a need or solve a problem.
 - `SOLVERS`: Technologists who mostly agree with a [Manifesto for public technology](civichall.org/civicist/manifesto-for-public-technology/).
+SOLVERs can individuals or groups.
 - `ARGO`: A non-profit organization that shepherds the ARGO marketplace.
 Contact argo@argolabs.org if questions.
 ---
 # Define Purpose